murthy1811/milestone-project-1/README.md

 3. Easily navigate and get info on when and where the Vaccination happens.
 4. Register for my family and loved ones, who cannot do themselves.
 5. Get clear information on when I can take the Vaccine.
-6. Any tips and advice before I take the Vaccine
+6. Latest news information on Vaccine functions and its side effects

 ## Developer and Business stories